Things to do in Tacoma and Pierce County when it snows

 Find your perfect pint

 Summer's lagers and pilsners have mostly given way to winter's porters, stouts and winter ales, which is a good reason to find a cozy taproom, pull up a barstool and sample the season.
 Recommendations on where you can find your perfect pint?
 We've got 'em.
-Insider tip: Use this opportunity to collect some stamps from the South Sound Craft Crawl.
-You can even use the Tacoma Link Light Rail o travel between seven participating breweries and taphouses.
+Insider tip: Use the Tacoma Link Light Rail to travel between seven participating breweries and taphouses.

 To revel in the snow...